 Why scientists are reanimating spider corpses for research

-Category: Health, Science & TechnologyVia: hallux • one month ago • 2 comments
+Category: Health, Science & TechnologyVia: hallux • 4 months ago • 2 comments

 By: Regina G. Barber, Anil Oza, Rachel Carlson, Rebecca Ramirez - NPR

 That spider you squished?
 It could have been used for science!

 At least, that's what Faye Yap and Daniel Preston think.
 Yap is a mechanical engineering PhD student in Preston's lab at Rice University, where she co-authored a paper on reanimating spider corpses to create grippers, or tiny machines used to pick up and put down delicate objects.
 Yap and Preston dubbed this use of biotic materials for robotic parts "necrobotics" – and think this technique could one day become a cheap, green addition to the field.

 It all started when Yap noticed dead spiders curled in the corners of the lab one day.
 Why did they die on their backs with their legs curled in?

 The question led her down a classic spiral of scientific curiosity.

 "We did a really quick search online and we found that spiders do not have antagonistic muscle pairs," she said.
 "Instead they rely on flexor muscles to curl their legs inward toward their body and hydraulic pressure to extend their legs outward."